makersacademy/airport_challenge/README.md

 I want to instruct a plane to land at an airport (Followed the walkthrough and making notes where something doesn't make sense)

+As an air traffic controller
+So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport (Followed the walkthrough and making notes where something doesn't make sense)

 Instructions
 ---------